-MAHEPA project is developing and flying two new hybrid electric powertrains to enable cleaner, quieter and more efficient aircraft propulsion.
-By adopting a modular approach to propulsion system components design, for the first time two variants of a serial hybrid-electric powertrains will be tested in flight: the first uses a fuel-driven generator to charge the batteries and power the electric motor, while the second relies on fuel cells to produce power enabling zero-emission flight.
-Data from flight tests will be used to model future operating scenarios of hybrid electric aviation paving the way towards greener aircraft.
+MAHEPA project is developing and flying two new hybrid electric powertrains to enable cleaner, quieter and more efficient aircraft propulsion. by adopting a modular approach to propulsion system components design, for the first time two variants of a serial hybrid-electric powertrains will be tested in flight: the first uses a fuel-driven generator to charge the batteries and power the electric motor, while the second relies on fuel cells to produce power enabling zero-emission flight. data from flight tests will be used to model future operating scenarios of hybrid electric aviation paving the way towards greener aircraft.

 modular and scalable

 MAHEPA Workshop: Safety and HMI considerations in hybrid-electric aviationWe kindly invite you to a MAHEPA workshop on safety, reliability...

 The unveiling of the hybrid-electric Panthera aircraft at the Maribor airportThe MAHEPA Consortium would like to kindly invite you to...

 October 27, 2021